 Corporate Language Programs

-Companies tapping Spanish in global business often see employees achieve workplace proficiency within six to seven months—especially when blending in-person lessons, structured milestone tests, and real-life simulations. -
+Companies requiring Spanish for global business often see employees achieve workplace proficiency within six to seven months—particularly when blending in-person lessons, structured milestone tests, and real-life simulations.
+The European Commission’s Lingua Project reports similar timelines for business-relevant language training. -

 Digital-First Language Coaches

 Tutors leveraging WhatsApp, Zoom, and Google Docs for live correction and instant feedback see clients outpace traditional classroom learners.
-Immediate application in conversation, along with personalized corrections, doubles the rate of visible progress according to industry surveys.
+Immediate application in conversation, along with personalized corrections, significantly accelerates visible progress according to industry surveys.

 Conclusion: Turning Proven Strategies into Progress